Cloud Based Accounting Systems

 - You could run your entire business from a smartphone, and never lose data.

 - Low investment.
 You can try it and if you don’t like it, try something else at a relatively low cost – or no cost.

 That’s cloud-based accounting.
-Nothing is perfect but it is where technology is going – away from your desktop to web-based hosted systems.
+It is where technology is going—away from your desktop to web-based hosted systems.

 What are the downsides?

-The fees are subscription based.
-So you have to pay a monthly fee.
-From an accounting stand point, cloud software like QBO doesn’t do include things like job costing or higher level cost accounting.
-Many accountants quite get it or simply don’t like the cloud so you may struggle to find a professional who has heard of XERO or QBO – not to mention an expert.
+The fees are subscription based, so you have to pay a monthly fee.
+Many accountants don’t quite get it or simply don’t like the cloud, so you may struggle to find a professional who has heard of XERO or QBO—not to mention an expert.

 I hope this helps.
 I am certified QuickBooks ProAdvisor too, so I have no true bias…but I do recommend cloud over LAN.